+Seventh-day Adventists point to a few negative studies on coffee in an attempt to prove Mrs. White was correct.
+However, the vast majority of the evidence is weighted against them.
 According to WebMD, coffee has been the subject of 19,000 health studies in recent decades, making it the most closely studied substance in human history.
-In addition to cutting the risk of diabetes by 54% for men and 30% for women, reducing the risk of Parkinson's disease by 80%, colon cancer by 25%, and liver cirrhosis by 80%, gallstones by 50%, "there's also some evidence that coffee may help manage asthma and even control attacks when medication is unavailable, stop a headache, boost mood, and even prevent cavities."36
+In addition to cutting the risk of diabetes by 54% for men and 30% for women, reducing the risk of Parkinson's disease by 80%, colon cancer by 25%, and liver cirrhosis by 80%, gallstones by 50%, "there's also some evidence that coffee may help manage asthma and even control attacks when medication is unavailable, stop a headache, boost mood, and even prevent cavities."40

 Tomas DePaulis, PhD research scientist at Vanderbilt University's Institute for Coffee Studies, which conducts its own medical research and tracks coffee studies from around the world, says:

 "Overall, the research shows that coffee is far more healthful than it is harmful.
-For most people, very little bad comes from drinking it, but a lot of good."37
+For most people, very little bad comes from drinking it, but a lot of good."41

 Although Mrs. White used alcohol in private she publicly crusaded against its use.
 Mrs. White was a noted temperance speaker of her day and she warned people to abstain from all alcohol use.
 At some point in her lifelong crusade against alcohol someone must have pointed out to her that some people drinking alcohol were living to ripe old ages.
 Her admonition was:

 "Those who use tea, coffee, opium, and alcohol, may sometimes live to old age, but this fact is no argument in favor of the use of these stimulants."43